tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 Navigate to the [Quandle API Overview](https://www.quandl.com/tools/api) page, and scroll down to the `API Features` section.

 * Show students the URL used to submit a Quandl API request.
 Underscore the fact that API requests work just like regular URLs.
-Also indicate that the `request URL` can be configured to specify the output format (i.e. CSV, JSON, or XML); state that JSON will be used for this class.
+Also indicate that the **request url** can be configured to specify the output format (i.e. CSV, JSON, or XML); state that JSON will be used for this class.

   ![quandl_url.png](Images/quandl_url.png)